jeffreysorgen/golf-club-sensors/activity.md

   }
 }
 ```

-##### note:
-_(Maybe just move this code to an appendix.
-I think I only used on/off, connected/disconnected on the LED.
-Because that's the big takeaway from this exercise.
-But there was also a lesson with the `while` command.
-It just hung there until disconnected, and the LED turned off because of it.
-No further useful functionality.)_
+##### How we will use this:

+The big takeaway with this code is that the `while (central.connected()){` command just hangs the activity until BLE disconnects and then the code turns the LED off.
+**_It's LED-centric code._**
+The code for the LED will be useful for indicating "Ready" and "Resting" states.
+The rest of the code here has shown us, like the prior example, what a basic `.ino` file looks like.

 #
+### Importing new functionality into our code

+##### All the _golf-swing-acc-ble_ code is here:
+(insert SIMPLIFIED built code for _golf-swing-acc-ble_)

+#
+#
+#
+#
 ## Structure of Arduino files

-We will be combining code from the two example sketches with **the accelerometer sketch**
-so we need to understand the structure of a very basic `.ino` file.

-##### (Entire code is posted elsewhere and these are examples)
+(insert 'structure-of-arduino-files' with descriptions and examples)
+##### (wait to finish new code before expanding on this)

+Starting with our new _golf-swing-acc-ble_ code, we'll describe here the very basic structure of an Arduino `.ino` file, and bring in examples from other code to expand it a bit.

+#
+_(Simplify this section.
+I'm trying to organize into a process of building, and this is more of a reference.
+Some of the information here should be included in descriptions of the reasons we're adding certain lines of code to our final sketch.)_

+##### Here's the original "arduino structure" section.
+- Try to simplify

-At the most basic level, there are four sections:
+### At the most basic level, there are four sections:
 1. *"prior to"*
 2. `void setup()`
 3. `void loop()` and